1 electric mixer

 - ¾ cup coconut sugar

-- ½ cup melted and slightly cooled coconut oil
+- ½ cup coconut oil, melted and slightly cooled

 - 1 teaspoon pure peppermint extract